 - 72. The first comments discussed by the Venice Commission on domestic draft legislation governing the rights of national minorities confirmed this approach in that they held that a definition not including the element of nationality was "incomplete".
-In its Opinion on the interpretation of Article 11 of the Draft Protocol to the ECHR appended to PACE Recommendation 1201, the Venice Commission endorsed at least implicitly the reference to the citizenship criterion entrenched in the definition proposed by the PACE. - 73.
+84 In its Opinion on the interpretation of Article 11 of the Draft Protocol to the ECHR appended to PACE Recommendation 1201, the Venice Commission endorsed at least implicitly the reference to the citizenship criterion entrenched in the definition proposed by the PACE.
+85 - 73.
 The Opinions adopted in respect of Croatia and Bosnia and Herzegovina in 2001 represent a turning point in the approach followed by the Venice Commission.
 Indeed, the Commission noted for the time that the restriction of the notion of minority to citizens only "departs, however, from recent tendencies of minority protection in international law (Article 27 of the ICCPR and practice of the HCNM).
 Furthermore, except in the case of political representation at levels other than the local level, citizenship is generally irrelevant to the content of internationally prescribed minority rights".
-80 - 74.
+86 - 74.
 The subsequent Opinions of the Venice Commission in relation to several draft laws on minorities have confirmed this new approach.
-Having occasionally recalled that no binding international rule was formally prohibiting a citizenship requirement, the Venice Commission has often explicitly encouraged the States concerned to withdraw such a requirement from their legislation since this would be more in keeping with the purpose of the protection of national minorities and the most recent developments in international law.
-This recommendation to abandon the citizenship requirement was voiced even more forcefully by the Venice Commission in the particular political and social context of state succession following the breakup of former larger federations.
-Between the venice commission in the particular political and social context of state succession following the breakup of former larger federations. - 2.
-The Office of the OSCE High Commissioner on National Minorities - 2.1.
-Background - 75.
-Citizenship is a notion that has presented problems for many persons belonging to minorities across the OSCE.
+Having occasionally recalled that no binding international rule was formally prohibiting a citizenship requirement, the Venice Commission has often explicitly encouraged the States concerned to withdraw such a requirement from their legislation since this would be more in keeping with the purpose of the protection of national minorities and the most recent developments in international law,87 as evidenced by the findings from relevant Human Rights Treaty bodies.
+This recommendation to abandon the citizenship requirement was voiced even more forcefully by the Venice Commission in the particular political and social context of state succession following the break-up of former larger federations.88

+2. The Office of the OSCE High Commissioner on National Minorities

+2.1.
+Background

+75. Citizenship is a notion that has presented problems for many persons belonging to minorities across the OSCE.
 This gives rise to practical questions and difficulties in several situations in which the OSCE High Commissioner on National Minorities (HCNM) has become involved.